Citrinate/CS2Interface/CS2Interface/IPC/Documentation/Interface/Status.md

-`botName.Connecting` | `bool` | True if the interface is attempting to connect for `botName` `botName.InventoryLoaded` | `bool` | True if the inventory is loaded for `botName` `botName.InventorySize` | `int` | When `InventoryLoaded`, the number of items in the inventory of `botName` `botName.Message` | `string` | A description of the status for `botName`
+`botName.Connecting` | `bool` | True if the interface is attempting to connect for `botName` `botName.InventoryLoaded` | `bool` | True if the inventory is loaded for `botName` `botName.InventorySize` | `int` | When `InventoryLoaded`, the number of items in the inventory of `botName` `botName.AutoStopAt` | `string` | When the inteface is started with an `autoStop` value for `botName`, contains a date and time string in ISO 8601 format representing when the interface will auto-stop
+`botName.Message` | `string` | A description of the status for `botName`

 ## Example Response